 Fr.
-Derek is penning a new series featured in the weekly bulletin explaining what is done at the Altar and why.
+Mobilio penned a series started in Spring 2022 featured in the weekly bulletin explaining what is done at the Altar and why (started at the bottom of this page).
 He hopes this leads to a deeper understanding and intamacy with The Mass.

 - Fr.
 Derek Mobilio